🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 I'm sorry, you mispronounced winner.

-Well, this is just a fan of it.
+Well, this is just a band.

-Same thing you colonize India, so therefore uh the English, you know, the British Empire is wrong for everything.
+So therefore, the English, you know, the British Empire is wrong for everything.

-Well, Israel is colonizing uh power, so therefore it justifies uh everything that they do is or at least it's not as bad as what the colonization, right?
+Or at least it's not as bad as what the colonization, right?

 That's the reason that led to this.

-And then uh since we're somewhat a marginalized community and the taxpayers aren't paying for our puberty blockers for our kids, you're trying to colonize LGBTQA.
+And then since we're somewhat a marginalized community and the taxpayers aren't paying for our puberty blockers for our kids, you're trying to colonize LGBTQA.

 To them, it is entirely consistent and understand they simply look at the world through colonizer, colonized.